Watch the Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!

 A: When you terminate an instance in TigerGraph Distributed Cloud, the virtual machine instance and its associated storage volume are deleted according to the policies of the underlying cloud infrastructure vendor.

 A: TigerGraph Cloud encrypts data at rest and in transit, and SSL is enabled for secure access.

 A: The ability to integrate TigerGraph Cloud into an SSO system will be provided at a future date.

 A: Access to TigerGraph system and component logs is coming soon via the TigerGraph Cloud portal and administrator portal for provisioned TigerGraph instances.

 A: TigerGraph is a native parallel graph database built on C++.
 It is not built on a NoSQL database or relational database.

 A: The GraphStudio visual design tool provides several monitors.
 The Load Data page includes a real time monitor and statistics.
 Query performance and many other measures are available on the administrator portal.

 A: Due to TigerGraph's massively parallel and hybrid in-memory database design, an instance with more vCPUs and more memory will usually run faster.
 For a given hardware configuration, performance can be improved by optimizing graph schema, loading jobs, and queries.
+In TigerGraph Distributed Cloud, you can also choose to provision a cluster with replication factor 2 to increase throughput.
 Contact firstname.lastname@example.org to discuss for query optimization services.